What Are Varicose Veins?

 While many think that varicose veins are simply an aesthetic issue, they are much more than that.
 When these veins come to the surface, they are actually bloated, painful veins that have stopped working.
 These damaged veins will continue to spread if they are left untreated.
 In fact, they could put you at risk for blood clots, inflammation, and more.
 Our board-certified vein specialists, Drs.
 Aaron Roberts, Daniel Rizzo, and Bradley Hart, treat varicose veins at Vitality Vein Care.
 Using state-of-the-art technology, our team can help you eliminate your varicose veins.
 For more information, contact our Prosper, TX office today.

 Varicose Veins Reviews

-Varicose veins are a somewhat common problem among men and women.
+Varicose veins cannot always be prevented, which is why they are a somewhat typical problem among men and women.
+These twisted, enlarged veins are caused by a combination of factors, meaning you are very likely to develop them over time.
 In fact, about 1 out of 2 women and 1 out of 3 men have varicose veins.
-There are a number of reasons a person might develop varicose veins, including:
+This is because women are likely to develop them during pregnancy.
+Other common causes include:

 - Prolonged periods of sitting